-The Annex is so called because it was one of the first districts north of Toronto as it existed in the mid 19th Century to be added (“annexed”) to the City.
-In 1886 Simeon Janes, a land speculator, had purchased an area from Bedford to about Spadina Roads and from Bloor to Dupont Streets from James Austin (founder of the Dominion Bank) who previously had acquired the land from the Baldwin family (of the famous Reform leader of Upper Canada, Robert Baldwin).
-In the subsequent year Toronto City Council agreed to extend the city limits to include this area in accord with a petition from Janes.
+The Annex is so called because it was one of the first districts north of Toronto as it existed in the mid-19th century to be added (“annexed”) to the city.
+In 1886, Simeon Janes, a land speculator, purchased an area spanning from Bedford Road to approximately Spadina Road, and from Bloor Street up to Dupont Street from James Austin (founder of the Dominion Bank) who had previously acquired the land from the Baldwin family (of the famous Reform leader of Upper Canada, Robert Baldwin).
 The streets of the area and beyond had for the most part already been laid out and many named by the Baldwins.

 For a personal account, see Jack Batten’s The Annex: The Story of a Toronto Neighbourhood (Boston Mills Press, 2004), which includes references to several other pertinent histories.